Fort Dundas: Excavations and recent history

 Remnants of the fort were visible in 1895, nearly 70 years after the fort's closure.
 The moat and stonework from a building, thought to be a church, were present as were grave sites.
 There were several visitors to the site in the early 1900s, who observed the remains of earthworks, part of a stone wharf, a building, and retaining walls, and noted that the once-cleared hillside had regenerated.

-A commemoration event was held in Darwin in 1924, a century after the abandonment of the fort.
+A commemoration event was held in Darwin in 1924, a century after the establishment of the fort.
 In 1938 relics of uniforms worn at Fort Dundas were found during a medical survey of Melville Island.
 They were donated to the Mitchell Library at the University of Sydney in 1972.
 In 1939, original stones were retrieved from Fort Dundas and used to construct a memorial to the early settlement at Darwin's garrison which was unveiled in 1945.
 Also in 1939, mobile patrol units were established at the fort aimed at preventing trespassing on Aboriginal reserves.

 A 49-day excavation was completed in 1975, which mapped and documented the condition of site.
 Artefacts were found including a glass bottle and a 3rd Regiment brass badge or 'Shako Plate' which are now held at the Museum and Art Gallery of the Northern Territory in Fannie Bay in Darwin.
 The final report recommended an ongoing research program of the site.